Generic selectors

 When will the 2026 World Cup draw be made?

 We've barely begun qualification yet, so it won't be for a while.
-The World Cup draw is normally made between six and nine months prior to the tournament.
+The World Cup draw is normally made between six and nine months before the tournament.

 Ahead of the 2018 World Cup in Russia, the draw took place on 1 December 2017.